 The Engine Integrity Diagram shows values of key parameters for each cylinder.
 The cylinders are named alphabetically (a, b, c, etc.) in firing order sequence with unknown starting cylinder location.
 We call this the Engine Integrity diagram because if the points are close together, the engine has high integrity since all cylinders have similar operating parameters.
 (We are making the assumption that an engine would not have all cylinders in equally bad condition.)
-The green radius is would contain the points for most engines with score of 3 or better; the yellow circle would contain the points for most engines with scores 6 or better.
+The green radius is would contain the points for most engines with scores 6 or better.
 The voltage is directly proportional to the pressure.
-(See Fig. 110.)
+(See Fig. 11.)

-In the Exhaust graphic, the cylinder Duration is the number of milliseconds the exhaust from the cylinder takes to pass the exhaust sensor, when the engine cycle is normalized to 1500 rpm.
+In the Exhaust graphic, the cylinder Duration is the number of milliseconds the exhaust from the cylinder takes to pass the exhaust sensor.
 (The Profile chart below might allow easier interpretation of the number of ms.) If the difference between the fastest and slowest cylinders exceeds 4 ms, the engine is running 'rough'.
 The vertical axis of the Exhaust chart shows the maximum voltage (pressure) observed by the sensor during the exhaust stroke for each cylinder.
-As you might expect, a cylinder with high exhaust output had a very successful power stroke and so the exhaust cycle should be fast due to the acceleration of the power stroke.
+As you might expect, a cylinder with high exhaust output had a very successful power stroke and so the exhaust cycle should be fast due to the temperature of the power stroke.
 (So it will show in the upper left of the cluster.)
-Similarly, low voltage implies low cylinder output and so a slower exhaust cycle; such a cylinder would present in the lower right of the cluster.)
+Similarly, low voltage implies low cylinder output (cooler) and so a slower exhaust cycle; such a cylinder would present in the lower right of the cluster.)